JamieHeather/autoDCR/README.md

 python autoDCR.py -fq FILE.fastq
 ```

-`autoDCR` then produces a tab separated file detailing the rearrangements it detected in the [AIRR Community standard schema](https://docs.airr-community.org) as proposed in [Vander Heiden *et al.*, 2018](https://doi.org/10.3389/fimmu.2018.02206), s
-                   'v_jump', 'j_jump' # This is the non-standard modificationupplemented with some additional custom fields.
+`autoDCR` then produces a tab separated file detailing the rearrangements it detected in the [AIRR Community standard schema](https://docs.airr-community.org) as proposed in [Vander Heiden *et al.*, 2018](https://doi.org/10.3389/fimmu.2018.02206), supplemented with some additional custom fields.

 There are a few optional command line arguments that users can supply to override the default parameters: